amangup/coding-bootcamp/lecture5/collections_forloop.md

 # Collection types and for loop

-We are going to learn about types which can be descibed as a collection of values.
+We are going to learn about types which can be described as a collection of values.
 Then we will learn how to iterate over all values of that collection using the `for` loop statement.

 ## List
 - A sequence of values.
 - These values can be of _any type_ (`int`, `str`, `list`, `tuple`, `dict`, custom types, etc.)
-- The `list` type is similar to the `str` type, and most of the things we learned for strings apply for lists (and vice versa).
+- The `list` type is similar to the `str` type, and most of the things we learned for strings apply for lists.

 ### Creating lists
 - A list can be defined by using the square brackets and specifying a sequence of elements, as follows.